 - all my peanut butter recipes

 - Microwave the oats and water for 3 minutes or until soft.
-(Alternatively you could cook them on the stovetop until the desired consistency is achieved.)
+(I use a large serving bowl so the oatmeal doesn't run over in the microwave.
+If the oats aren't soft in 3 minutes, cook longer until the desired texture is reached.
+Some microwaves are stronger than others.
+Alternatively you could cook them on the stovetop until the desired consistency is achieved.)

 - Whisk in the almond milk, peanut flour, salt, and stevia.
 Top with sliced strawberries and enjoy!

 - To make the strawberries more of a jam-like consistency, mash them up and cook them with the oats and water in the first step.